sbriggssjc/mca-gameday-camera/README.md

 sudo apt-get update && sudo apt-get install ffmpeg
 ```

-For best performance on Jetson devices, build FFmpeg with the Jetson
+For best performance on Jetson devices, the scripts use the Jetson
-accelerated encoders (`h264_nvmpi` or `h264_nvv4l2enc`).
-The streaming
-scripts automatically fall back to `libx264` when these encoders are
+hardware encoder `h264_v4l2m2m` by default and automatically fall back
+to `libx264` when no hardware encoder is available.
-unavailable.

 This repository contains simple utilities for analyzing football plays.